PimiTree/datepicker/README.md

 ## Soon:
-1.  `autoSelectFirstDate`
+1. Option: `autoSelectFirstDate` boolean, core
-2.  `autoSelectFirstTime`
+2. Option: `autoSelectFirstTime` boolean, core
-3. Option `disableExpiredDates` must set the `preventPastMonthNavigation` to true by default.
+3. Option `disableExpiredDates` must set the `preventPastMonthNavigation` to true by default, core
 4. The Exception `name: HEXSlots` responsibility have to be only in date range from-to.
 Not apply disability to days-times slots elements in out of range.
+5. Shift fill up day slots elements down if first day of month 0
+6. Option: `mondayIsFirstDayOfWeek` boolean, core